nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 **Use case: UC04 - Edit personal details of an applicant**

 **Guarantees:**

-* The details of an applicant will only be updated if there exists such an applicant with the same name in the txt file.
+* An applicant's name cannot be updated to an applicant name that already exists.

 **MSS**

 1. User requests to change the details of an applicant (such as email or contact number etc.).
-2. TrackAScholar updates the personal details of the applicant to the list. <br>
+2. TrackAScholar updates the personal details of the specified applicant to the list. <br>
    Use case ends.

 **Extensions**